topranks/rekordbox_scripts/README.txt

 - It will import, then export to USB
 - When finished exporting to USB you can go to 'collection', sort by date added, remove all the WAVs
 - Delete WAVs from disk

+### NOTES

+rekord_xml_play.py seems to be designed to convert the entire library like I did for Mikey